 - Add fresh fruit like blueberries or strawberries

 - Add dried fruits like raisins, cranberries or apricots (just make sure there’s no added sugar on the fruit)

 - Pour a 1/2 cup of cold soy milk or almond milk over a hot bowl of oats.
 Vanilla-flavored milks are especially delicious, but be sure to check the sugar content first.

 Want to try oats for an other-than-morning meal?
-Mixing ground oats with flax and water makes a great dough for gluten-free pizza crust.
+Mixing ground oats with ground flax seed and water make a great dough for gluten-free pizza crust.